hunterxcobby/C-Solutions/0x04-len_of_lastword/README.md

 ## Summary

-The "Two Sum" problem involves finding a pair of numbers in an array that add up to a specified target value.
-The goal is to return the indices of these two numbers.
+The **"Length of the Last Word"** problem involves finding the length of the last word in a given string.
 This problem is commonly used as an introductory exercise in algorithmic problem-solving and is often encountered in coding interviews.

 ---